jamesrowe1/code_quiz/README.md

 ## Prerequisites

 You must have a working web browser.
 Knowledge of coding and coding terms is suggested.
+Sound is included on both right and wrong answers, as well as background music at approximately 30 seconds remaining, so working speakers are neccessary to hear that.

 ## Built With